johnfedoruk/bangular/aio/content/tutorial/toh-pt4.md

 <code-example path="toh-pt4/src/app/app.module.ts" linenums="false" title="src/app/app.module.ts (providers)" region="providers">
 </code-example>

-The `providers` array tells Angular to create a single, shared instance of `HeroService` and inject into any class that asks for it.
+The `providers` array tells Bangular to create a single, shared instance of `HeroService` and inject into any class that asks for it.

 The `HeroService` is now ready to plug into the `HeroesComponent`.